4 years ago by rendall

 Also, consider sensory organs.
 I expect the ability to detect parts of the EM spectrum, sound, taste/smell and tactile feedback will all likely evolve with sufficient time.
 And that itself has consequences for what life looks like.

-an hour ago by xtracto
+4 years ago by xtracto

 Great read, thanks.
 This is a very interesting subject to me.
 A couple of years ago I read a theory about alien life that was a bit different from this: